Tech takes Wall St higher as jobs report calms inflation fears

 "It keeps pressure off the Fed and will enable them to keep their low interest rate policy in place longer and take more of a wait-and-see attitude," said Jack Ablin, chief investment officer at Cresset Capital Management.
 "The opportunity to keep rates low is good news for risk takers."

 Tech and other growth stocks are seen as particularly vulnerable if inflation drives up bond yields and more heavily discounts the value of future cash flows.
-The Russell 1000 growth index was up 1.4% against a 0.3% rise for the counterpart Russell value index, as the financials sector, a key value group, was logging a slim loss.
+The Russell 1000 growth index (.RLG) was up 1.4% against a 0.3% rise for the counterpart Russell value index (.RLV), as the financials sector (.SPSY), a key value group, was logging a slim loss.

 Overall, the S&P 500 is up over 12% this year, near record high levels.

-The wild rides for so-called “meme stocks” kept investors’ attention, with AMC Entertainment Holdings shares little changed but on track to nearly double for the week.
+The wild rides for so-called "meme stocks" kept investors' attention, with AMC Entertainment Holdings (AMC.N) shares little changed but on track to nearly double for the week. read more

 Investors were watching progress for proposed U.S. infrastructure spending.
 President Joe Biden was meeting with the main Republican negotiator on Friday in an effort to craft a deal that can satisfy their sharply divided camps.